fatalhalt/TXRExtractor/README.md

 ============================

 TXRExtractor is an archive unpacker for GENKI Tokyo Xtreme Racer series games.
-Currently supported archive extraction include WMN.DAT from Wangan Midnight PS3.
+Currently supported archive extraction include WMN.DAT and AUDIO_PS3.DAT from Wangan Midnight PS3.

-Wangan Midnight uses zlib deflate chunks that inflate up to 256KB.
+Wangan Midnight uses zlib deflate chunks that inflate up to 256KB and files are composed of them.
 See relevant header files for reverse engineered headers and their description.

 ## NOTES